-When a person thinks of a massage they often think of a traditional massage therapist who works to manipulate the muscles for relaxation and stress management.
-A Reiki massage provides the relaxation and stress reductions without someone manipulating and massaging the muscles.
-Reiki is performed either hands on or hands over the body.
-During a Reiki treatment session the client may remain fully clothed.
+When you think about massage, I would bet you would think of a traditional massage therapist who performs their work by manipulating your muscles for relaxation and stress management.
+This is called therapeutic massage.
+Reiki massage provides the relaxation and stress reduction without having to manipulate and massage the muscles.
+In fact, Reiki can performed effectively without even being physically touched.
+And unlike therapeutic massage, during a Reiki treatment session the client typically remain fully clothed.

 Benefits of Reiki

 There are many wonderful reasons to use Reiki.
-It is a fantastic stress reducer and stress reduction is the key to healing many disorders and illnesses.
+It is a fantastic stress reducer.
+In energy healing, stress reduction is the key to healing many disorders and illnesses.
 Reiki can be used to treat:

 - Emotional Trauma

-The person who is giving Reiki will likely do a brief scan of the bodies’ energy field, then they would begin to transmit the universal life force energy that is known as Reiki (pronounced – Ray Key)to their client.
-This is usually done using a light touch on key points of the body, but it is important to remember that a person does not have to touch the body to transmit Reiki to another person.
-They may hover, or hold their hands above, the same key locations a distance of about 4-6 inches away.
-This makes it especially practical for those people who do not like to be touched.
+The Reiki Master will likely do a brief scan of the bodies’ energy field, then they would begin to transmit the universal life force energy, or Qi, to the receiver.
+This is usually done using a light touch on key points of the body, but it is important to remember that a Reiki Master does not have to touch your body to transmit Reiki to you.
+They may hover, or hold their hands above you, at the same key locations a distance of about 4-6 inches away.
+This makes it especially practical of you do not like to be touched.

-Someone who is going to receive a Reiki treatment usually would want to know what to expect to pay for a Reiki treatment.
-Typically a Reiki session would cost approximately what a traditional massage therapist would charge for their massage appointments.
-The length of the treatment will vary between practitioners, but again the average time to schedule for an appointment would be about an hour.
-This includes time for a brief intake visit and a short exit visit to discuss how each person felt during the treatment.
+The length of the treatment will vary between practitioners, but the average time to schedule for an appointment would be about an hour.
+This includes time for a brief intake visit and a short exit visit to discuss how you felt during the treatment.

 Using Reiki In Conjunction With Other Modalities

-- Reiki Massage and Traditional Massage – While the massage therapist massages the muscles beginning at one end of the table, the Reiki practitioner could begin to administer Reiki at the other end.
+- Reiki Massage and Traditional Massage – While the massage therapist massages the muscles beginning at one end of the table, the Reiki practitioner administers Reiki at the other end.
 There may be times when the person delivering Reiki stands just off to the side and sends Reiki to the person on the table.

 - Reiki Massage and Cranial Sacral Work – Again each person would take a place and move along the body in the opposite direction from each other.

-Whatever additional practice one might choose to have administered at the same time as Reiki, be sure that the providers are compatible in their practices so the dual practice moves along nicely, and they are able to compliment and accommodate each other’s style.
+Whatever additional practice you might choose to have administered at the same time as Reiki, be sure that the providers are compatible in their practices so the dual practice moves along nicely, and they are able to compliment and accommodate each others style.